Culture of ancient Illyria: Daunian pottery

 Daunian pottery was produced in the Daunia, today's Italian provinces of Barletta and Foggia.
 It was created by the Daunians, a tribe of the Iapygian civilization who had come from Illyria.
 Daunian pottery was mainly produced in the regional production centers of Ordona and Canosa di Puglia, beginning around 700 BC.
 The early paintings on the pottery show the vessels with geometric patterns.
 The ceramics were hand-formed, rather than thrown on a potter's wheel.
 They consisted of red, brown or black earth color applied with the decor.
 Diamonds, triangles, circles, crosses, squares, arcs, swastika and other forms of art were painted on them.
 The development of Daunian pottery forms is independent of the first Greek ceramics.
 Typical Daunian pottery include the Askos, hopper vessels and bowls with loop handles.
 Striking are often manual, or anthropomorphic Protomen to the sides and handles of the ceramics attached to or reproduced graphically.

 Messapian pottery

-Messapian pottery is a type of Messapian ceramic, produced between the 7th century BC until the 3rd century BC on the Italian region of southern Apulia.
+Messapian pottery is a type of Messapian ceramic, produced between the 7th century BC until the 3rd century BC on the Italian region of Salento.
 Messapian pottery was made by the Messapii, an ancient people inhabiting the heel of Italy since around 1000 BC, who migrated from Crete and Illyria.
 Messapian pottery consisted first primarily, with geometric patterns like circles, squares, diamonds, horizontal dash patterns, swastika and other similar motifs.
 Late through Greek influence the meander was added.